reality-two/reality2-documentation/userfriendly/construct.md

 ##### Send

 As the name suggest, the 'send' action is about sending events.
-You can send immediately, send after a delay (in seconds), and send to an Antenna.
+You can send immediately, send after a delay (in milliseconds), and send to an Antenna.

 ![](.images/send.png)